amgray/amgray/README.md

 ### Hi there 👋,
 I'm Andy and I am (suprise suprise) a Software Developer.
-I am UK based, currently living in the West Midlands.
+I am UK based, freelance, and currently living in the West Midlands.

 I don't have a main language as such, I try to use the best solution for the problem at hand.